Skip to main content

 magic telemetry

-Configure how telemetry data is emitted from Modular packages
+Configure how telemetry data is emitted from magic and Modular packages

 Usage: magic telemetry [OPTIONS]